kneubert/bacterial_assembly/README.md

 To run a single sample call the pipeline script with the sampleId, read directory and species as parameter
 ***assembly_pipeline_SPAdes.sh*** 16T0014 reads 'Francisella tularensis'

-It is useful to write all outputs to a log file:
+It can be useful to write all outputs to a log file:
 ***assembly_pipeline_SPAdes.sh*** 16T0014 reads 'Francisella tularensis' 2>&1 |tee -a 16T0014-sub1M.log

 To run multiple samples, just create a bash script file like '**jobs**' and source it: